 First consultations can last up to 90 minutes (especially with horses).
-This is because, Eleanor and Marie like to see the animal moving, interacting and (in the case of horses), ridden by the owner (if appropriate).
+This is because, Eleanor likes to see the animal moving, interacting and (in the case of horses), ridden by the owner (if appropriate).
 They also like to talk in depth to the owner about the animal, its personality, medical history and issues to consider when exercising.
 This all takes time…

 Once the animal has been fully assessed and is comfortable, we work through the entire body, looking for imbalance, tension, strain patterns and injury; until an osteopathic evaluation can be made.

 Treatment then follows, with the intention of realigning any discrepancies found in the assessment phase.
 This allows function to be restored, so the animal can move to the best of its ability.
 Supporting rehab exercises or activities are then recommended to enhance recovery.

 Occasionally, we will have to refer your animal back to the vet for further investigations before commencing with treatment, but this is not a common occurrence and is only done with your animal’s safety in mind.
 Most often, the severity of an injury has been assessed over the phone or seen by a vet before the visit, which generally negates the need for us to do this.

 Please note: That in order to comply with UK law, we have to contact your vet BEFORE a visit, to request a veterinary referral.
 Whilst some owners are frustrated by this process, please understand that it is there for the safety of your pet and enables us to talk to your vet about the case in advance of our visit.
 This often provides us with invaluable information.